rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 }
 ```

-I need a protocol that requires that the type be Decodable, and also requires that it provide this extra string, `apiBase`. <!-- (See [Protocols do not conform]() for more on the difference between "*requires* Decodable" and "*is* Decodable.") --> With that, I can finish writing `fetch`:
+I need a protocol that requires that the type be Decodable, and also requires that it provide this extra string, `apiBase`.
+(See [Protocols are nonconformists]({% link _posts/2019-04-28-nonconformist.markdown %}) for more on the difference between "*requires* Decodable" and "*is* Decodable.")
+With that, I can finish writing `fetch`:

 <pre>
 // Fetch any Fetchable type given an ID, and return it asynchronously